clhenrick/color-legend-element/docs-src/index.md

 <script type="module" src="/path/to/color-legend-element.bundle.js"></script>
 ```

-If you prefer to not use the ESM, you may instead use the UMD build:
+If you prefer to not use the ESM build, you may instead use the UMD build:

 ```html
 <script src="/path/to/color-legend-element.umd.js"></script>